nvmcommunity/alchemist-restful-api/README.md

 use Nvmcommunity\Alchemist\RestfulApi\AlchemistRestfulApi;

 $restfulApi = new AlchemistRestfulApi([
-    // The fields are passed in from the input, fields are separated by commas, and subsidiary fields are enclosed in `{}`.
+    // The fields are passed in from the request input, fields are separated by commas, and subsidiary fields are enclosed in `{}`.
     'fields' => 'id,order_date,order_status,order_items{product_id,product_name,quality}'
 ]);